TritonDataCenter/rfd/rfd/0013/README.md

 ## Current State of Docker Subuser Access

-Docker API doesn't allow subusers of an account to use sdc-docker API.
-The authentication is set up to work with sdc accounts only.
+The setup script for sdc-docker currently does not support the use of subuser login.
+Authentication works with sdc accounts only.
 The *workaround* at this time is for the account owner to add the public keys of subusers to his account.
 The side effect of doing so is giving the subusers full access to all other resources in the account, including users and keys (essentially